Chones / Shutterstock

 The tungsten structure, typically composed of silicon, comprises minute bars fabricated to sit astride each other at regular predetermined distances and angles.
 Together, these create an artificial crystal.
 The spacing of the bars allows only specific wavelengths of radiation to pass through, but can also alter direction, as flaws in the artificial crystal cause the light to follow the flaw.

 The Lattice’s Ability to Stop Other Frequencies

-A further question considered by Lin and Fleming, with assistance from colleagues at Ames Laboratories in Iowa, was the tungsten lattice’s capability of ‘stopping’ other frequencies.
-If the crystals were built of tungsten, the metal could handle quite high temperatures and have a large and absolute photonic band gap in the visible range, where it is already known to discharge light.
+The next question contemplated by Lin and Fleming, with help from colleagues at Ames Laboratories in Iowa, was the ability of the tungsten lattice to “stop” other frequencies.
+If the crystals were made using tungsten, the metal could endure relatively high temperatures and have a huge and absolute photonic band gap in the visible range, where it is already known to discharge light.

-In the meantime, periodic metal-air boundaries led to a large transmission enhancement.
-Experimental results show that a large photonic band gap for wavelengths from 8 to 20 microns proves ideally suited for suppressing broadband blackbody radiation in the infrared and has the potential to redirect thermal energy into the visible spectrum.
+In the meantime, periodic metal-air boundaries resulted in a large transmission enhancement.
+Experimental results revealed that a large photonic band gap for wavelengths from 8 to 20 µm proves perfect for overpowering broadband blackbody radiation in the infrared, and is capable of redirecting thermal energy into the visible spectrum.

 Results and Prospects

 Lin and Fleming are pleased with the outcomes, although the theory for the effect—re-partitioning energy between visible light and heat—is yet to be understood.

 It’s not theoretically predicted.
 Possible explanations may involve variations in the speed of light as it propagates through such structures.

 Jim Fleming, Sandia National Laboratories, Department of Energy